 - Sleeping on your back for three to four weeks

 It often takes up to six months for all of the swelling to completely subside and for the breasts settle.
 Don’t worry if breasts look strange for a few weeks; this is very normal.
 As the tissue settles and the swelling diminishes over six months, you’ll notice an improvement in the shape of breasts.
 Dr. Landis strives to create the best breast reduction results for each and every patient.

 The average breast reduction can take two to four hours.
 Dr. Landis may give you an estimate of how long your particular procedure will take.

 All surgery has some risk.
 However, breast reduction surgery is generally safe.

 Potential breast reduction complications include infections, scarring, or loss of nipple sensation.
-Most patients carry a lollipop-shaped scar circling the nipple and running a line down to the crease under the breast.
+Most patients carry a lollipop-shaped scar circling the nipple and running a line down to the breast crease (under the breast).
 Or they have an anchor-shaped scar along the fold under the breast.
 These scars will fade over the next twelve months.

 Anesthesia is given during the operation, but you should expect soreness for two to three days after surgery.
 Dr. Landis will prescribe pain medication and advise placing ice packs over tender areas to help with swelling and discomfort.
 If the pain becomes unbearable or lasts longer than a few days, contact us immediately.

 Breast reduction cost varies by the procedure type, surgical techniques, and the extent of the tissue removed.
 It may also include the cost of tests, anesthesia, and prescription medications.
 We will give you an itemized cost of the procedure when you come in for your consultation.